EmmanuelDemey/codelab-elastic/step4/README.md

-# Step 4 - Add some security
+## Add some security

 We will now add some Security to our cluster

-* First change the ES Docker image in order to use the one with XPack enabled
+- First change the ES Docker image in order to use the one with XPack enabled
-* Define the environnement variable for the password used for Elasticsearch (use changeme, the one used by default by Kibana)
+- Define the environnement variable for the password used for Elasticsearch (use changeme, the one used by default by Kibana)

 ```shell
 environment:
       - ELASTIC_PASSWORD=changeme
 ```

-* Log in to kibana and have a look to the new securty page
+- Log in to kibana and have a look to the new securty page
-* In the `Devtools panel`, index one fake document that will be used to present fields filtering
+- In the `Devtools panel`, index one fake document that will be used to present fields filtering

 ```shell
 POST devoxx_indices/_doc/1